Types of Programming Paradigms

-What Is a Programming Paradigm?
+What is a Programming Paradigm?

-For example, Python is a mixture of procedural, object-oriented, and functional programming paradigms.
+For instance, Python combines procedural, object-oriented, and functional programming paradigms.
 The language is usually coded using the imperative style but can use the declarative style if required.

 Imperative Programming